What is human papillomavirus (HPV) infection?

 If you chose to be sexually active, condoms also help prevent the spread of HPV.
 However, HPV can infect areas that are not covered by a condom – so condoms may not completely protect against HPV.

 Who should receive the HPV vaccine?

-Both vaccines are given as 3 shots over 6 months.
-Girls and boys should receive the full series to be
+Both vaccines are given as three shots over six months.
+Girls and boys should receive all three shots to be fully protected.

-Why should the vaccine be given so young?
+Why should the vaccine be given at a young age?

-Are there populations at higher risk of HPV-related health problems?
+Are there populations at higher risk of HPV infection and related health problems?

 What are the side effects of the HPV vaccine?

-- People who are mildly ill when a dose of HPV vaccine is planned can still be vaccinated.
-People with a moderate or severe illness should wait until they are better.
+- People with a mild illness (low-grade fever, colds, ear infection, mild diarrhea) when a dose of HPV vaccine is planned can still be vaccinated.
+People with more severe illnesses should wait until they are better.

-- More information on where your child can be vaccinated or to find a medical provider for your child.
+- Places where your child can be vaccinated